Energy Consumption and CO2 Emissions in Europe and Worldwide

 • World CO2 emissions decreased in 2020.
 The decrease in emissions however, is due essentially to the Covid pandemic which generated a drop in world economic growth.

-How much of the world's emissions does Asia as a whole (China, India, Japan, Indonesia, etc.) generate?
+How much of the world's emissions does Asia as a whole (China, India, Japan, Indonesia, etc.) generates?

 Find out the answer